Do you live in Norway and work in another Nordic country for a public sector employer?

 See here if you have a private sector employer.

 Norwegian public sector employer

 If you work in another Nordic country and receive your salary from a Norwegian public sector employer, your salary will only be taxed in Norway.

 Public sector employer resident in another Nordic country

 If you work in another Nordic country and receive your salary from a public sector employer resident in the country in which you are working, your salary will be taxed in that country.
 If you perform all or part of your work in Norway, the salary for the work performed in Norway will normally only be taxed in Norway.

 Taxation in Norway

 Income from employment that is taxed in another Nordic country must always be declared in your Norwegian tax return.
-You must also complete form RF-1150 "Reduction of income tax on wages", which you must enclose with your tax return.
-When your tax is assessed in Norway you will be entitled to a reduction in your Norwegian tax pursuant to the so-called "alternative exemption method", which means that you will not be taxed on income from employment both in the country where you work and in Norway.
+You must also complete form RF-1150 "Reduction of income tax on wages".
+When your tax is assessed in Norway you will be entitled to a reduction in your Norwegian tax so that you do not pay tax on your salary income in Norway.

 Cross-border commuters are persons resident in Norway in a municipality bordering on Sweden or Finland who work in a border municipality on the other side of the border.
-Special rules apply to cross-border commuters.
 If you are a cross-border commuter, your income from employment will only be taxable in Norway.
-A condition for this is that you stay regularly at least two days a week (spending the night) at your permanent address in Norway.
+It is a condition that you stay regularly in your permanent home in Norway at least two days a week (spending the night).